 Ranbir Kapoor & Alia Bhatt Are NOT Getting Engaged; Is Ranbir’s Commitment Phobia The Reason?

-From last few days, rumours have been rife that Ranbir Kapoor and Alia Bhatt have decided to take their relationship to next level and by the end of June; they will be engaged to each other.
+From the last few days, rumours have been rife that Ranbir Kapoor and Alia Bhatt have decided to take their relationship to next level and by the end of June, they will be engaged to each other.
 Contrary to the rumours, Ranbir's family friend dismissed the reports around his 'engagement' and assures that the duo is not going to get engaged anytime soon owing to this reason!
-Read on to know in details..
+Read on to know the details...

 Ranbir & Alia Are Serious But..